 Without treatment, PKU affects the brain and causes intellectual and developmental disabilities, seizures, mood disorders, and other devastating health consequences.
 We need your help!

-Please help now by asking your U.S. House Representative and two U.S. Senators to co-sponsors the Medical Nutrition Equity Act of 2021.
+Please help now by asking your U.S. House Representative and two U.S. Senators to co-sponsors the Medical Nutrition Equity Act.
 This federal legislation is bipartisan and will save and improve lives.

 No advocacy experience?
 No problem!
 Your personal story and why YOU want the MNEA passed is most important.
 4 simple steps to making a difference!: